Keenan Allen Player Prop Bets for NFL Week 11 | Los Angeles vs. Pittsburgh 11/21/2021

 Matchup vs. Pittsburgh

-- In his two matchups against the Steelers, Allen's 90.5 receiving yards average is 18.0 more than his over/under for Sunday's game (72.5).
+- Against the Steelers, Allen has averaged 90.5 receiving yards per game over his two career matchups, 18.0 more than his over/under for Sunday's game.

-- Allen, in two matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.
+- Allen has caught a touchdown pass versus the Steelers once, but did not have multiple TDs in that game.

 - Note: Allen's stats vs. Steelers date back to 2016.

-- The 244.3 yards per game the Steelers are giving up through the air makes them the NFL's 10th-ranked pass defense.
+- The Steelers are conceding 244.3 passing yards per game this season, the NFL's 10th-ranked pass defense.

-- The Steelers have given up 12 passing TDs this year (1.3 per game), ranking them third among NFL defenses.
+- With 12 passing TDs allowed this year, the Steelers defense is ranked third in the NFL.

 Recent Performances

-- In last week's matchup with the Vikings, Allen caught eight passes for 98 yards while being targeted 11 times.
+- Against the Vikings last week, Allen was targeted 11 times and racked up 98 yards on eight receptions.

-- Allen has put up 279 yards during his last three games (93.0 per game) with one touchdown, reeling in 26 passes on 35 targets.
+- Allen has recorded 279 receiving yards (93.0 per game) and one touchdown, reeling in 26 passes on 35 targets over his last three games.

 Allen's Los Angeles Teammates